funkymunkycool/classical_dipoles/README.md

 Dipole moment of a migrating system of classical charges.
 Set up a system of particles' initial and final positions.
 Then calculate the system's dipole moment change.
 The code contains a classical simulation of a defect's (vacancy) migration with (Mulliken) charges obtained from DFT simulations of MgO.

 ## Positions of the particles
-Mg:       Salmon pink
-O:        Red
-Vacancy:  Blue
+Mg: Salmon pink, O: Red, Vacancy: Blue
 <img src="./particles.png" width=800 />